 This means if you want to find a way to enhance your professional life, or even your overall worldview, personal development is key.
 However, what this actually means in practice is often unclear.
 Today, we’ll be looking at personal development in more concrete terms.

-What is Personal Development?
+What Is Personal Development?

-Theories of Personal Development: Four Personality Perspectives
+What Is Personal Development: Four Personality Perspectives

+Your personality is your unique pattern of thoughts, feelings and behaviors.
+These persist over time and under different circumstances.
 For a long time, personality development has been a major topic of discussion in psychology and related disciplines.
 Numerous personal development theories have been developed, all with a single goal of trying to explain personality development.

 In the study of personality, theorists have various different approaches.
 While some of these theorists set out to identify the most vital characteristics of personality, there are those concerned with understanding the reasons for the differences in personality.